St Anton resort guide

 Do not miss out on St Anton’s legendary après-ski.
 Book one of our nannies for babysitting if needs be and finish a great day on the slopes with drinks at the Mooserwirt – arguably the best après-ski venue in the world!

-The wine and champagne tasting at Hospiz Alm in their cellar is fantastic and the slide down to the basement avoids the precarious walk down the stairs in ski boots.
+The wine and champagne tasting at Hospiz Alm in their cellar is fantastic and the slide down to the loos in the basement avoids the precarious walk down the stairs in ski boots.

 Be sure to try the local Goulash soup, which is served in probably every restaurant.
 It is the perfect rich, hearty remedy to warm you up and rejuvenate your legs after a cold morning’s skiing.